-Photoshop uses some calculations and fill the selected area with possible textures from nearby areas.
+Photoshop uses some calculations and fills the selected area with possible textures from nearby areas.
 You may see some impurities still left as below image.
 We will take care of them in a moment.

-Select the ‘Clone Stamp Tool’, take a sample from the impurity-free area and brush over the impurities.
+Select the ‘Clone Stamp Tool’, take a sample from the impurity-free area, and brush over the impurities.
 Do not brush over all the impurities by sampling once only.
 Each time sample from the nearby areas and brush over the impure areas.
 No need to be super accurate with the areas as they remain under the subject.

 Copy the Blur layer and rename it ‘Mask’.
 Hide the Blur layer.
 With the Blur Copy layer selected, take the soft round brush and select the foreground color ‘Black’.
 Make the brush size a little bigger approximately 300 pixels.
 With the opacity, 100%, brush over the top portion of the image.
-Then reduce the opacity to 50% and brush right bottom of the 100% brushing area.
-Use 25% and 10% for below portions and leave approximately 1/5 portion at the bottom of the image without brushing.
+Then reduce the opacity to 50% and brush the right bottom of the 100% brushing area.
+Use 25% and 10% for the below portions and leave approximately 1/5 portion at the bottom of the image without brushing.
 We will know the reason for this procedure right in the next part.

 Field Blur (DSLR in Photoshop)